Yoast/developer/docs/features/schema/integration-guidelines.md

 Note: this will only work if a user is running the [Yoast SEO plugin](https://yoast.com/wordpress/plugins/seo/).
 Plugin/theme/third-party developers should determine whether the Yoast SEO plugin is running, and manage their output accordingly.

-## “My plugin/theme already outputs schema markup”
+## "My plugin/theme already outputs schema markup"

 Unless you’re already adding individual pieces to a `@graph` (and connecting those pieces via `@id`  referencing), you may need to make some changes in order to integrate effectively.
 If you already use an ID-based approach, you should be able to ‘stitch’ your pieces into our graph by using [our Schema API](api.md) and by following [our specification](functional-specification.md).